Carolinas Medical Center (CMC)

 Are you concerned that Carolinas Medical Center & UNC Charlotte NC’s Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 In this mostly front-loaded program, you’ll spend your first year completing the majority of your didactic material.

-You will begin your clinical experience during the second semester and both clinical learning and didactic instruction will continue throughout the program.
+You will begin your clinical experience during the second year and didactic instruction will continue throughout the program.

 Though the majority of your clinical experience will be obtained at Carolinas Medical Center, there are 5 additional clinical sites within the Carolina’s Healthcare System where you may gain your clinical experience.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Carolinas Medical Center & UNC Charlotte NC compare to most CRNA school’s requirements.

 Bachelor of Science in Nursing (BSN) degree from an accredited nursing program